 We are a local business networking 501(C)(3) non-profit organization who believes in paying it forward, and helping our member companies connect with one another.
 Our goal is to expand our member’s business network and give back to the Covington business community.
 We are local business networking that works.

 The CBC is a business membership based organization with a mission to actively promote and build a positive business environment in Covington, Kentucky.
-As a CBC member you have the power to access, opportunity and growth.
+As a CBC member you have the power of access, opportunity and growth.

-With over 400 business members in 2021, we are small enough to provide each member with personalized attention, yet large enough to be an advocate for our members when issues arise in the business community.
+With over 400 business members in 2021, we are small enough to provide each member with personalized attention, yet large enough to be an advocate for each of our members when issues arise in the business community.

 Our goal is to provide each member with the access to be personally introduced to local business leaders who they actually want to meet.

 To build your business name or brand recognition?

 Do you wish to meet new business connections that can help your business grow?

 Do you wish to meet a local business leader, a decision maker or local government official?

 Share with us what you need and we will create a plan of action to help you grow your business network.

 If you are a small business owner in Covington, you can use the influence of the CBC to advocate on your behalf for local issues that affect you and your business, and to support you in building local business relationships.